-This section reflects specific customer satisfaction elements addressed in statute that are not captured elsewhere in this report.
+This section reflects specific customer satisfaction elements addressed in TX Gov't Code, chapter 2114 that are not captured elsewhere in this report.
 Such elements include customer experience with the Authority's website, complaint-handling process, and responsiveness to general inquires of Authority personnel.
-Customer service results for general information inquiries involving telephone calls, e-mails or letters reflect customer satisfaction is 94.44%, which is slightly lower than Financing Services and Other Services, as described above.
-One customer comments that "My experience with the agency has been overwhelmingly positive.
-All my e-mails to TPFA are answered within minutes and followed up with a phone call" while another responded "TFPA has been both proactive as well as responsive to our needs."
+Customer service results for general information inquiries involving telephone calls, e-mails or letters reflect customer satisfaction is a combined 90%.
+One customer comments that "I am very happy and enjoy working with TPFA." while another responded "TPFA has always responded well to questions.
+The overall experience with TPFA has been positive."

 Below is a table of customer service results as it relates to the Authority's website over the last five biennia.
 The overall average agreement expressed in this table is computed by combining the categories of strongly agree and agree.
-Based on the 2016 survey responses, over 86% of customers are in agreement that the Authority's website is current, easy to use and well organized, demonstrating a slight upward trend in customer satisfaction from the previous period.
+Based on the 2018 survey responses, over 75% of customers agree that the Authority's website is current, easy to use and well organized, demonstrating a slight upward trend in customer satisfaction from the previous period.